leifliddy/asahi-fedora-usb/README.md

 In theory you should be able to build this Fedora usb drive on any Linux system that has ```mkosi``` and ```arch-install-scripts``` installed
 Note: I've only built this on a Fedora system, so YMMV on other distros.
-If you try to build this an Arch or Debian system, please let me know if it works for you.
+If you try to build this on an Arch or Debian system, please let me know if it works for you.

 To build a minimal Fedora image and install it to a usb drive, simply run:
 ```